THURSDAY, APRIL 27, 2017 --

 Ella, on the other hand, "was so wonderful, a joy," Hicks says.
 Waldron agrees.
 "She should have been resting before her set, but she let me sit right next to her.
 She answered all my questions and let me get my story," he recalls.

 In those days, Ella's traveling trio consisted of Paul Smith on keyboards, Keter Betts on bass and Bobby Durham on drums.
-I couldn't confirm that Durham was drummer on the Continental gig, but Smith and Betts were on the flights.
+I could not confirm that Durham was drummer on the Continental gig, but Smith and Betts were on the flights.

 The concert on the Chicago-Stapleton leg lasted about 35 minutes, Waldron remembers.
-As passengers and Continental brass crowded into the pub area, Ella did her set and Waldron especially recalls her classic rendition of "Old McDonald," the corny tune that she turned into a jazz tour de force.
+As flyers and Continental brass crowded into the pub area, Ella did her set and Waldron especially recalls her classic rendition of "Old McDonald," the corny tune that she turned into a jazz tour de force.
 "She did all this music and all the animal noises, too," he says.
 "It was unbelievable."
-(I found no audio or video of the Continental show, but here's Ella and the trio doing "Old McDonald" during a Tokyo concert several months later.)
+(I found no audio or video of the Continental show, but here's the album version of Ella and the trio doing "Old McDonald" during a Tokyo concert

 There was a surprise waiting for Ella when the flight landed in Denver.
-Throngs of passengers and fans were at Stapleton Airport hoping for a glimpse of the jazz icon and, maybe, a song.
+Throngs of passengers and fans were at Stapleton Airport hoping for a glimpse of the jazz icon.
 Or as Waldron wrote at the time, "If she was loved in Chicago, she was simply adored in Denver."